finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlDesignApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SqlDesignApi(config);
-            var intellisenseRequest = new IntellisenseRequest(); // IntellisenseRequest |
+            var intellisenseRequest = new IntellisenseRequest(); // IntellisenseRequest | SQL and a row/colum position within it from which to determine intellisense options for the user to potentially choose from.

             try
             {
-                // PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
-                IntellisenseResponse result = apiInstance.PutIntellisense(intellisenseRequest);
+                // PutIntellisense: Makes a intellisense prompts given an SQL snip-it IntellisenseResponse result = apiInstance.PutIntellisense(intellisenseRequest);
                 Debug.WriteLine(result);
             }